The Domains manual explains how to navigate through the following screens and perform relevant tasks:

-The Overview page shows you all the Domains under your account.
-Some actions can be performed directly from here like registering a new domain, view/edit domains, and so forth.
+The Overview page shows you all the Domains and Webhosting packs under your account.
+All the actions regarding your domains can be performed directly from here: DNS Records, Nameserver and E-mail management.

 - In the menu bar, under the Domains section, select "Domains".

 Domains displayed in red are currently suspended by Leaseweb, and no action is allowed for them.

 Managing Nameservers for your domains

 Nameserver management is available in the Domains module of the Customer Portal.